INHerit-SG: Incremental Hierarchical Semantic Scene Graphs with RAG-Style Retrieval: Experimental Evaluation

 \subsection{Ablation Study}

-In order to shed light on the contributions of various key components in our approach, we present a comprehensive ablation study on a random sequence from HM3DSem-SQR in Table~\ref{tab:ablation}.
-We evaluate both the Geometric Retrieval Accuracy and the average System Latency per query.
-Relying on cloud-based calls to large models, the measured latency is relatively high.
-With local deployment, it is reduced to approximately half.
-A detailed analysis is provided in the supplement.
+To evaluate the contributions of various key components, we conduct a comprehensive ablation study on a random sequence from HM3DSem-SQR.
+We evaluate both the Geometric Retrieval Accuracy (Success Rate, SR) and the average System Latency per query (which includes both tracking and mapping overhead).
+The full INHerit-SG model achieves an SR of 74.0\% with a latency of \SI{22.02}{s}.
+Note that relying on cloud-based API calls to large models results in relatively high measured latency; with local deployment, this overhead is reduced by approximately half.
+A quantitative table is provided in the appendix.

-\textbf{Impact of Hierarchy and Architecture.} Removing the \textit{Functional Area Nodes} (Row 1) forces the system to search a larger, less structured graph, dropping accuracy by 2.3\% and almost no increase in retrieval time.
-This again demonstrates the importance of a \textbf{Structured} multi-level topology for scalable reasoning.
+\textbf{Impact of Hierarchy and Architecture.} Removing the \textit{Functional Area Nodes} ($L_2$) forces the system to search a larger, less structured graph.
+This structural ablation drops accuracy by 2.3\% (to 71.7\%) with almost no improvement in retrieval time (\SI{22.02}{s}).
+This demonstrates that a structured topology is critical for scalable reasoning.

-\textbf{Impact of Retrieval Components.} Ablating \textit{SAM3} (Row 2) and relying solely on bounding boxes significantly degrades accuracy (68.5\%), showing that language descriptions alone are also insufficient, and must be grounded with precise visual perception to maintain a semantically rich representation.
+\textbf{Impact of Retrieval Components.} Ablating \textit{SAM3} and relying solely on bounding boxes significantly degrades accuracy to 68.5\% (\SI{20.36}{s}), demonstrating that language descriptions alone are insufficient and require grounding with precise visual perception.
+Furthermore, removing the \textit{VLM Verification} module causes the sharpest decline in SR to 65.4\%, albeit halving the latency to \SI{11.75}{s}.
+This confirms that VLM reasoning is essential for high-precision retrieval and that the modular pipeline facilitates a trade-off between accuracy and speed.

-Finally, removing \textit{VLM Verification} (Row 3) results in the fastest system (\SI{11.75}{s}) but a drop in accuracy (65.4\%).
-This indicates that storing visual references and performing verification substantially improves reliability, while also highlighting that these components are not strictly required.
-The retrieval pipeline can be flexibly configured to trade off accuracy and latency, depending on task demands, demonstrating the modular and adaptable nature of our framework.